-How does Russian propaganda work, and what makes it so effective?
+How does Russian propaganda work, and why is it so effective?

-The basic principle of modern Russian propaganda is quite universal and consists in highlighting dissonances and discrepancies in the power structure of target countries, combined with the positive representation of one’s own ambitions.
+The basic principle of modern Russian propaganda is quite universal and consists in highlighting dissonances and discrepancies in the political power structure of target countries, combined with the positive depiction of one’s own ambitions and actions.

 The most important technique to achieve these goals is not “fake news” or “disinformation” – which can be refuted – but a skillful choice of topics, aspects and interview partners.
 As one doesn’t promise neutral journalism, the audience doesn’t expect it, either.

-This approach is most effective when an incoherence or incompleteness of Western reporting can be proven and as a result confidence in the Western media system as a whole can be shaken – consider slogans and formats such as “Question More” or “The Missing Part”.
+This approach is most effective when an incoherence or incompleteness of Western reporting can be proven and, as a result, confidence in the Western media and political system as a whole can be shaken – consider Russian media slogans such as “Question More” or “The Missing Part”.

 While seemingly progressive, the overarching strategic goal is to provide media support for Russian foreign policy – in peacetime as well as in wartime.
 This can be observed particularly well in volatile diplomatic relations, for example with countries such as France, Israel, Turkey or the US.

 For Western critics from a wide variety of political backgrounds, such a programme may nevertheless be quite attractive.
 Western media, on the other hand, find themselves in a serious dilemma: should they accept, ignore, or combat Russian-sponsored criticism?

 The alleged Russian social media and hacking operations to influence foreign elections, however, remain unproven.
 Moreover, in 2018 a consulting firm tasked by US Congress with investigating these operations was itself caught faking a “Russian botnet” in order to manipulate a US senate election.